RiccardoManfrin/netconfd/README.md

 ## Run containerized [Needs investigation]

 This is the egg and chicken problem (podman and network bootstrap)

+## Yocto integration [1d - risks]

+Needs to write the bb recipe for yocto [containerized or not makes a difference here]

+Risk assessment: 1d of work but if it takes 1 day to build I can have multiple iterations to converge

 # Long Term Investigation